 I went to private school 12 years so naturally I was concerned about public education.
 In addition to being academically challenging we have found Vista Grande to be a supportive caring community oriented child centric environment.
 Our twin daughters have had wonderful teachers who are appreciative for parent involvement and conscience about making academic progress.
 The staff and the teachers have consistently communicated with us and they know our names.
 As a new parent at the school I was happy to make new friends and get involved through PTA and over the past 3 years my daughters husband and I have made lifelong friends.
 I am pleased with the academic achievement parent involvement and commitment of the staff and teachers at Vista Grande.
 The value is here it is not just a facade ... it is real!

 Vista Grande Elementary School is a public elementary school in El Cajon.
-The principal of Vista Grande Elementary School is Brian Handley and can be contacted at firstname.lastname@example.org.
-582 students go to Vista Grande Elementary School and identify primarily as White, non-Hispanic; Unspecified; and Multiracial.
-15% of the Vista Grande Elementary School students are "limited in English proficiency."
-26% of the 582 students here are paying reduced lunch prices.
+The principal of Vista Grande Elementary School is Brian Handley, whose e-mail is email@example.com.
+582 students go to Vista Grande Elementary School and identify mostly as White, non-Hispanic; Unspecified; and Multiracial.
+15% of the Vista Grande Elementary School students have "limited English proficiency."
+26% of the 582 students here get reduced lunch prices.
 The student to teacher ratio at Vista Grande Elementary School is 18:1.
 Rancho San Diego Elementary School is one of the nearest elementary schools.

 - Computer arts